By Deanna Tolliver

 They are not just ugly and smell bad: They present a potentially devastating threat to North American agriculture.

-RV Travel editor Chuck Woodbury is very familiar with the bugs.
-“We were told about them last fall in a Pennsylvania RV park.”
-“It’s good you’re getting out now, before the stink bugs arrive,” a camper advised.
+RV Travel publisher Chuck Woodbury is very familiar with the bugs.
+“We were told about them in a Pennsylvania RV park.”
+A camper advised that it was good we were getting out then, before the stink bugs arrived.”
 Woodbury said he had never seen one before.
-Since then?
-“They have followed us everywhere.
+After Pennsylania?
+“They followed us everywhere.
 We killed six the other day, in early March, in our park in Texas.
 I’ve wondered if they’re here in Texas or if we brought them along with us.”

 TAKE POLL BELOW: Have you seen these stink bugs?